wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 representative for what your users are going to send in.
 For now, let's put this problem aside and start with a few handwritten samples as input for the prompt.

-While there are frameworks available for property-based testing, I'm not using them in this book or in my own projects.
+While there are frameworks available for property-based testing, I'm not using any of them in this book or in my own projects.
 I've found that it is enough to build data-driven tests with a test framework like xunit or MSTest.

-Let's start by looking at how to apply a property-based testing approach to testing a prompt with a deterministic approach.

 {#prompt-testing-basics}
 ## Using deterministic testing methods to validate prompts

-To demonstrate how to build prompt testing logic, let's go back to a prompt that we used earlier in the book to generate a recipe for a dish based on ingredients you have in the fridge.
+To demonstrate how to build a prompt test, let's go back to a prompt that we used earlier in the book to generate a recipe for a dish based on ingredients you have in the fridge.
 Here's the prompt we used before: